formal-php/orm/documentation/getting-started/update.md

     In the end you may still be tempted to use `clone`.
 Know that this will work as it doesn't change a thing for the ORM.
 Yet this practice is frowned upon by this project as it favors [implicits](https://innmind.github.io/documentation/philosophy/explicit/).

-And to then apply our change:
+And then apply our change:

 ```php
 use Formal\ORM\Id;